-{Step 2} : Prove that, for any $\eps>0$ small, ground states to \eqref{equation} decay exponentially, from which ground states to \eqref{equation} are in fact ones to \eqref{system1} with the desired exponential decay.
-To prove this, we shall make use of Lions' concentration compactness lemma, see Lemma \ref{concentration}, and the iteration techniques presented in \cite{ChWa} along with parabolic interior estimates.
-Let us point out that, under our circumstance, the proof of the exponential decay becomes more complex, because we are concerned with a $2M$-component reaction-diffusion system, which is a parabolic system set on $t$-Anisotropic Sobolev spaces.
+{Step 2} : Prove that, for any $\eps>0$ small, ground states to \eqref{equation} decay exponentially, from which ground states to \eqref{equation} are indeed ones to \eqref{system1} with the desired decay.
+To attain this, we make use of the well-known Lions concentration compactness lemma, see Lemma \ref{concentration}, and the iteration techniques developed in \cite{ChWa} along with interior estimates for nonlinear parabolic equations.
+Let us point out that, under our circumstance, the proof of the exponential decay requires more delicate analysis, because we are concerned with $2M$-component reaction-diffusion systems instead of nonlinear elliptic equations, which are parabolic systems set on $t$-Anisotropic Sobolev spaces.

-\begin{rem} In Theorem \ref{theorem}, we only study the concentration of semiclassical states to \eqref{system} with the nonlinear function $H$ growing super quadratic at infinity.
-As an extension of our result, one can consider the problem for the nonlinear function $H$ growing asymptotically quadratic at infinity.
-In addition, it is interesting to investigate the concentration of semiclassical states to $2M$-component reaction-diffusion system on $\R \times \R^N$ with nonlinear potential or competing potentials.
-We leave these issues to the interested readers. \end{rem}

-\begin{rem} It is an interesting question to explore the concentration of semiclassical states to \eqref{system} with degenerate potential.
-Here we say that the potential $V$ is degenerate, if $V$ satisfies the following assumption, \begin{enumerate} \item [($\mathscr{V}$)] $V \in C^1(\R^N, \R)$ and there exist $\gamma>0$ and $0< \lambda <2$ such that, for any $x \in \R^N$,

-\end{enumerate} We would like to leave this question to the interested readers as well. \end{rem}